 Steyrdurchbruch power station, Industrial heritage power plant in Molln, Austria.

-Built between 1907 and 1908, the station was created by Kirchdorfer Zementwerke Hofmann & Co to supply power to the region.
-This marked the start of industrial water use at this location.
+The station was built between 1907 and 1908 by Kirchdorfer Zementwerke Hofmann & Co to supply power to local industry.
+It was one of the early examples of industrial water use along this stretch of the Steyr.

 The station building displays early 20th-century architectural details with decorative stonework and a tower bearing the facility name.
 This style shapes how the place looks and feels when you visit.